 I've pared down my closet (and home) in a major way by getting rid of a ton of stuff KonMari style.
 I've kept only what I truly love.
 As a result, I can find my things easily and I have a better appreciation of what I own.

-In this post, I'll outline my journey to minimalist fashion.
-But first, let's discuss what it is.
+In this post, we'll talk about the journey to minimalism fashion and get clear on your fashion goals.
+But first, let's discuss what minimalism in fashion is.

 What is minimalist fashion?

 So, what is minimalist fashion anyway?
 Minimalist fashion is all about keeping things simple and without excess.
 It's all about a slow fashion approach.
 However, it absolutely doesn't mean boring.
 Simplicity comes in the number of things you own and the way you put those things together.

 It's an approach that focuses on essentials while also adding in accessories and thoughtful pieces that work well for your wardrobe without overdoing it.
 You may choose mostly neutrals for your wardrobe, but you don't have to.
 Less is more in fashion minimalism, so focus on the basics and build out your wardrobe from there.